openbraininstitute/brain-indexer/docs/queries.rst

 within a certain query shape, quickly.
 Here "quickly" means without looping over all elements in the index.

+This section describes the available queries and their API.
+Note that this applies to both indexes for a single population and :ref:`multi-population indexes<Multiple Populations>`.
+If you're writing code where you don't know which type of index you're dealing with please consult :ref:`Writing Generic Code`.

 Query Shapes
 ------------